 But I'd also be willing to do so for a tlayuda, a memela, and definitely for tamales.
 The bottom line is I L-O-V-E all the traditional Mexican street foods because, well, what's not to love?!?

 But I also cook those classics at home whenever I have time.
-And for tamales I lean into the Mexican tradition of a tamalada, invite friends over, and make it a full-on party!
+And for tamales, I lean into the Mexican tradition of a tamalada, invite friends over, and make it a full-on party!

-It's pretty much a vegetarian tamale except the only thing is that the dough for traditional tamales is usually made using lard.
+It's pretty much a vegetarian tamale, except the only thing is that the dough for traditional tamales is usually made using lard.
 One simple switch -- make it with shortening instead! -- and you have a 100% vegetarian tamal.

-First off, making tamales requires time so don't try to rush this recipe.
-The good news is that they last a long time so you could double or triple this recipe, make a ton, and gift or freeze them for later!
+First off, making tamales requires time, so don't try to rush this recipe.
+The good news is that they last a long time, so you could double or triple this recipe, make a ton, and gift or freeze them for later!

 However, I like borrowing a page from the classic enchiladas suizas recipe and topping it with tomatillo salsa verde, a bit of crema, some crumbly cheese, and, if I'm really feeling it, some pickled red onions.
-You don't need to serve them this way but trust me that they're addictive when you do!
+You don't need to serve them this way but trust me that they're delicious when you do!

 or vegetable broth for the masa dough, plus more for steaming the tamales